pkmnabcd/physics_lab_tech/README.md

 ### Homebrew Origin

 This silly-named project is a project to replace my lab's use of some software called Origin.
 This makes a program that takes ChileMTM OH image intensity and calculated temperature data and detects useless twilight and cloud data and removes it by making edited files that will later be graphed.

+### AMTM Total Power

+This has code associated with a project on the Advanced Mesospheric Temperature Mapper (AMTM), measuring the total power.